How to Install Plex Media Server on Debian 12, 11, or 10

 sudo crontab -e

 Next, specify the time when the certificate should auto-renew.
-This should be checked daily at a minimum, and if the certificate needs to be renewed, the script will update the certificate.
+This should be checked at least daily, and if it needs to be renewed, the script will update the certificate.

 Add the following line to your crontab: